georgefikri/ReactJS-Note-App/README.md

-# ReactJS Form Components
+# ReactJS Note-Taking App
-- creating a Form with ReactJS and add each block into it's own component
+- Creating a Note-Taking App using ReactJS

 ### Files used
 - /src/index.js